watsonchua/mcp-agent/README.md

 There have already been incredible community contributors who are driving this project forward:

+- [Shaun Smith (@evalstate)](https://github.com/evalstate) -- who has been leading the charge on countless complex improvements, both to `mcp-agent` and generally to the MCP ecosystem.
 - [Jerron Lim (@StreetLamb)](https://github.com/StreetLamb) -- who has contributed countless hours and excellent examples, and great ideas to the project.
 - [Jason Summer (@jasonsum)](https://github.com/jasonsum) -- for identifying several issues and adapting his Gmail MCP server to work with mcp-agent